alex404/goal/README.md

 exponential family distributions; harmoniums (e.g. restricted Boltzmann machines) and multi-layer perceptions are provided by this library as they are implemented in terms of exponential families.

-## Simulation

-*goal-simulation* provides numerous tools and types for dealing with iterative and dynamical systems.
-This package exports definitions of random processes, Hamiltonian and Lagrangian mechanical systems, and tools for numerical integration.

-## Cognition

-*goal-cognition* provides algorithms for simulating and solving filtering and control problems.